 The San Benito County Local Transportation Authority (LTA) entered into contract with DanTec Associates to prepare the 2022 Short Range Transit Plan (SRTP) Update in March 2021.
-Staff and DanTec will provide a presentation on the draft SRTP and will request authorization from the LTA Board to release it for public review.
+Staff is requesting authorization from the LTA Board to release it for public review.